Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 In the experimental results, we show the capabilities of HP and DynHP in saving memory compared to SP, and to what extent the pruning process affects the final model's accuracy.

 \paragraph*{Evaluation metrics} We measure the generalisation capabilities of the network models learned by using the misclassification error rate where $N_{te}$ is the cardinality of the test set.
-Moreover, to understand the impact of each technique on Memory Occupation (MO), we analyse the size of the memory occupation during training.
-Precisely, we measure MO in Kilobytes (KB), computed as the sum of the of non-zero (Z) floating-point numbers of the weight matrices of each layer of the neural network plus the ones used to store a mini-batch of the data.
-In our implementations, we adopt a $32$ bits representation for floating-point numbers.
+Moreover, to understand the impact of each technique on Memory Occupation (MO), we analyze the size of the memory occupation during training.
+MO is computed as the integral over time (over epochs) of memory usage.
+Precisely, MO is computed as the sum of the non-zero (Z) floating-point numbers of the weight matrices of each layer of the neural network plus the ones used to store a mini-batch of the data.
+In our implementations, we adopt a $32$-bit representation for floating-point.
+We also measure the computational effort required to perform inference on the final trained models in terms of the number of floating-point operations (FLOPs).